ITV/scala-pact/scalapact-docs/src/main/paradox/philosophy/verification-strategies.md

 The local datastore could be a true local instance, it would be an in-memory protocol-equivalent store that your service knowns how to run on startup, it could also be a something like a docker image.

-Data injection is done using @ref[provider states](../advanced/provider-states.md).
+Data injection is done using @ref:[provider states](../advanced/provider-states.md).
 A provider state is simply a hook with a string key that gives you an opportunity to set up the state of the provider before the verification is done.
 In Scala-Pact, provider states are setup in your SBT files and hence you can use any scala libraries or constructs you like or even break out back to a shell script.

-Once your service is isolated, you then run the @ref[verifier](../basics/sbt-commands-and-tasks.md) against your service.
+Once your service is isolated, you then run the @ref:[verifier](../basics/sbt-commands-and-tasks.md) against your service.

 ## Internal verification